uber/cadence/docs/04_glossary.md

 # Glossary
 This glossary contains terms that are used with the Cadence product.

 ### Activity
 A business-level task that implements your application logic such as calling a service or transcoding a media file.
 An activity usually implements a single well-defined action; it can be short or long running.
 An activity can be implemented as a synchronous method or fully asynchronously involving multiple processes.
-An activity is executed at most once.
-This means that the Cadence service never requests activity execution more than once.
+Activity can be retried indefinitely according to provided exponential retry policy.
 If for any reason an activity is not completed within the specified timeout, an error is reported to the workflow and the workflow decides how to handle it.
 There is no limit on potential activity duration.

+### Archival
+Archival is a feature that automatically moves [histories](#event-history) from persistence to a blobstore after the workflow retention period.
+The purpose of archival is to be able to keep histories as long as needed while not overwhelming the persistence store.
+There are two reasons you may want to keep the histories after the retention period has past:
+1. **Compliance:** For legal reasons histories may need to be stored for a long period of time.
+2. **Debugging:** Old histories can still be accessed for debugging.

+### CLI
+Cadence Command line interface.

 ### Client Stub
 A client-side proxy used to make remote invocations to an entity that it